Astoritin/BloatwareSlayer/README.md

 ## Help and Support

-If you encounter any problems, please [click here](https://github.com/Astoritin/BloatwareSlayer/issues) to submit feedback.<br>
+- If you encounter any problems, please [click here](https://github.com/Astoritin/BloatwareSlayer/issues) to submit feedback.
-[Pull Request](https://github.com/Astoritin/BloatwareSlayer/pulls) is always welcome to improve this module.
+- [Pull Request](https://github.com/Astoritin/BloatwareSlayer/pulls) is always welcome to improve this module.